Investigations and Reviews

 • Next steps may involve formal or informal resolution:

-• Informal: Facilitated conversation.
+• Informal Resolution: Facilitated conversation.

 For Cases Involving Employees:

-• If Respondent is found responsible for a policy violation, HR recommends corrective action to senior leadership.
+• If Respondent is found responsible for a policy violation, then HR recommends corrective action to senior leadership.

 Student Cases: